baigwajida/terraform-beginner-bootcamp-2023/journal/week1.md

 - Environment Variables - those you would set in your bash terminal eg. AWS credentials
 - Terraform Variables - those that you would normally set in your tfvars file

-We can set Terraform Cloud variables to be sensitive so they are not shown visibility in the UI.
+We can set Terraform Cloud variables to be sensitive so they are not shown visibily in the UI.

 ### Loading Terraform Input Variables